-Both the inactivated influenza vaccine and LAIV can be used to reduce the risk for influenza.
-LAIV is approved for use among healthy persons aged 5-49 years.
-Inactivated influenza vaccine is approved for persons aged \geq 6 months, including those with high-risk conditions (see following sections on inactivated influenza vaccine and live, attenuated influenza vaccine).
+The inactivated influenza vaccine and LAIV can be used to reduce the risk for influenza virus infection and its complications.
+TIV is Food and Drug Administration (FDA)-approved for persons aged ≥ 6 months, including those with high-risk conditions, whereas LAIV is approved only for use among healthy persons aged 5-49 years (see Inactivated Influenza Vaccine Recommendations; and Live, Attenuated Influenza Vaccine Recommendations).